 6 Comments

-Aug 1Liked by Jordan Schneider
+Aug 1Liked by Jordan Schneider, Lily Ottinger

 Terrific discussion.
 Ben displays a level of optimism and positivity often sorely lacking from beaten-down government officials!